uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/1_install_inkcut/README.md

     See [my notes](../install_inkcut_notes.md) for details.

 Inkcut is a program to send things to cut to the vinyl cutter.
-It works under Linux, Mac andn Windows.
+It works under Linux, Mac and Windows.
 This guide shows how to do this for Linux.

 If you could provide these instructions for Mac or Windows,